Luganda

+Lusoga, the language spoken in Busoga to the east of Buganda, is very closely related to Luganda.
+The two languages are almost mutually intelligible, and have an estimated lexical similarity of between 82% and 86%.

+History

+Luganda, a Bantu language, shares its roots with other Bantu languages spoken in the African Great Lakes region.
+Its specific origins remain a subject of scholarly debate, but it's generally accepted that it evolved from Proto-Bantu, the ancestral language of all Bantu languages.

+During the 18th -19th century, due to interaction with foreign communities, Luganda borrowed a number of loan words from the incoming peoples (Arab traders, missionaries and colonialists), mostly for things that were inexistent in the land, such as a number of words from Arabic like chai from Arabic shay (tea), ddiini (religion), ssala (prayer), and from English, for example ssaati (shirt) or emotoka (car).

 Phonology

 A notable feature of Luganda phonology is its geminate consonants and distinctions between long and short vowels.
 Speakers generally consider consonantal gemination and vowel lengthening to be two manifestations of the same effect, which they call simply "doubling" or "stressing".

 Luganda is also a tonal language; the change in the pitch of a syllable can change the meaning of a word.
 For example, the word kabaka means 'king' if all three syllables are given the same pitch.
 If the first syllable is high then the meaning changes to 'the little one catches' (third person singular present tense Class VI ka- of -baka 'to catch').
 This feature makes Luganda a difficult language for speakers of non-tonal languages to learn.
 A non-native speaker has to learn the variations of pitch by prolonged listening.

 Unlike some other Bantu languages, there is no tendency in Luganda for penultimate vowels to become long; in fact they are very frequently short, as in the city name Kampala Kámpalâ, pronounced [káámpálâ], in which the second vowel is short in Luganda.